Craig Murray: Political activities

 Murray remained a member of the Liberal Democrats until 2005.
 He continued to oppose the war on terror.

 He stood for election to the House of Commons three times.
 At the May 2005 general election he stood as an independent, in Blackburn, Lancashire, against his former boss, Jack Straw, then the MP for the constituency.
 He polled 2,082 votes (5.0%) and came fifth out of seven candidates.

 Following the United Kingdom parliamentary expenses scandal, Murray stood for election in the July 2009 Norwich North by-election under the slogan "Put an honest man into Parliament".
 He polled 953 votes (2.77%), which placed him sixth out of the twelve candidates.

 Murray rejoined the Liberal Democrats, according to his blog entry on 22 March 2010.
 By September 2011 he had left the Liberal Democrats again, as he objected to policies pursued by the coalition government, and joined the Scottish National Party.

 Murray supported the "Yes" campaign in the 2014 Scottish independence referendum.
 Following his failed bid for SNP nomination, Murray resigned from the SNP in March 2016 "to campaign for Scottish Independence" in the 2017 parliamentary election.

 In the 2021 Scottish Parliament election, Murray was chosen as the main candidate for Action for Independence in the Lothian region.
 However, Murray and the other Action for Independence candidates stood down to support Alex Salmond, who launched the Alba Party.

 In an April 2023 blog post titled "So Now Who Do We Vote For?", Murray advocated supporting the Alba Party in Scotland, the Green Party in England, Plaid Cymru in Wales and Sinn Féin in Northern Ireland.

 In March 2024 Murray was selected as the Workers Party of Britain candidate for the Blackburn constituency at the 2024 general election.
 He came third with 7,105 votes, or 18.3%.

 In June 2025 Murray revealed that he had been stopped from standing as an Alba candidate at the 2026 Scottish Parliament election, writing that he had been told by the party that it was due to his prison sentence, as well as running for the Worker's Party in the general election.

 In a post on X, he said that he would fight the decision, and also urged party members to ask their local association to challenge the leadership over blocking his candidacy.

+In October 2025, Murray joined Your Party.

+Murray joined the Alliance to Liberate Scotland, in preparation for the 2026 Scottish Parliament election, where he ran as a constituency candidate in Edinburgh Central and was the lead candidate on the Edinburgh and Lothians East regional list.

+He finished eighth in Edinburgh Central, taking 150 votes (0.4%), and the Alliance received 1,508 votes (0.5%) on the list.